bohdon/maya-quickmenus/README.md

 quickmenus.fmenus.enable()
 ```

-A one-time setup is required for registering the hotkeys, run this in the Script Editor:
+After launching Maya, a first-time setup is required for registering the hotkeys, run this python script in the Script Editor:

 ```python
 # register Quick Menu hotkeys